HOME

 The appeal court judge concluded that ditches on the farm had not been properly maintained and this was the contributory factor behind the flooding.

 Burpham Court Farm is a rare breeds centre with 76 acres dedicated to conserving rare cattle, sheep and goats and woodland and riverside wildlife.
-The farm dates back to at least the eleventh century when Edward the Confessor's (1042-66) wife Edith is recorded as owning the land.
+The old dairy farm dates back to at least the eleventh century when Edward the Confessor's (1042-66) wife Edith is recorded as owning the land.
 Parts of the old farm house were built in 1642.
 The farm is open to the public.

 Sources: